nbelenmunoz/Hoverboard/README.md

 This is a project to control a hoverboard using two inverted pendulum to keep the hoverboard in a stable position.

-The pendulums are controlled using a Raspberri pi and a L293D motor driver.
+The pendulums are controlled using a Raspberry Pi (ideally) and two linear actuators that move two masses, changing the center of mass and making the hoverboard balance.

 ## Hardware